 What is a dental bridge?

 A dental bridge is a false tooth or teeth, known as a pontic, which is fused between two porcelain crowns to fill in the area left by a missing tooth or teeth.
-The two crowns holding it in place that are attached onto your teeth on each side of the false tooth.
+The two crowns holding it in place that are attached to your teeth on each side of the false tooth.
 This is known as a fixed bridge.
 This procedure is used to replace one or more missing teeth.
 Fixed bridges cannot be taken out of your mouth as you might do with removable partial dentures.

-Bridges can reduce your risk of gum disease, help correct some bite issues and even improve your speech.
-Bridges require your commitment to serious oral hygiene, but will last as many years.
+Bridges can reduce your risk of gum disease, help correct some bite issues, and even improve your speech.
+Bridges require your commitment to serious oral hygiene but will last as many years.

 Who is a candidate for dental bridges?

-If you have missing teeth and have good oral hygiene practices, you should discuss this procedure with Dr Judy.
+If you have missing teeth and have good oral hygiene practices, you should discuss this procedure with Dr. Judy.
 If spaces are left unfilled, they may cause the surrounding teeth to drift out of position.
 Additionally, spaces from missing teeth can cause your other teeth and your gums to become far more susceptible to tooth decay and gum disease.